FrederikHa/BUW_DL/README.md

-# BUW_DL
+# Applied Deep Learning
-Deep Learning Notes and Files
+A short tutorial seires on how to use deep learning software and techniques in academia.